myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-11T08:58:15.261Z
+>
+> Markdown links can currently only be posted from deck.blue, but these markdown links are valid for any client :)

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-10T19:34:52.684Z
 >
 > Creo que necesito más café